Scale lives in the data model

-The database is rarely the first bottleneck.
-The schema, indexes, and read model decide how much work every request creates.
+The schema, indexes, and read model quietly decide how much work each request creates.
+Shape the work, and the database follows.

 CPU is high.
 Queries queue.
 The app times out.
-Someone suggests a larger instance, read replicas, sharding, or a different database.
+The first ideas that arrive are usually about the database itself: a larger instance, read replicas, sharding, a different storage engine.

 Start with the read path

-Before adding tables or indexes, write down the read path:
+Before adding tables or indexes, write the read path down:

-An admin report can join six tables and run for two seconds.
-A feed endpoint cannot.
-A nightly billing job can scan a large table.
-A signup request cannot wait on the same scan.
+An admin report has room to join six tables and run for two seconds.
+A feed endpoint answers in tens of milliseconds, so it earns a model that fits inside that budget.
+A nightly billing job has hours to scan a large table.
+A signup request returns while the user waits, so it reads from a path sized for that wait.
+Different budgets, different shapes.
+None of them wrong.

 The normalized version